Vexylr/Back-4-Blood/README.md

 # Back 4 Blood - Card References & Deck Builder

-This repository contains organized card references and deck builds for Back 4 Blood.
+This repository contains organized references and optimized deck builds for Back 4 Blood.

 ## Contents

-- **Card References/** - Complete collection of all 191 Active Cards from Back 4 Blood
-  - Organized by category: Reflex, Discipline, Brawn, Fortune
+- **Card References/** - Complete collection of all 191 Active Cards organized by category (Reflex, Discipline, Brawn, Fortune) and expansions
-  - Includes expansion cards: Tunnels of Terror, Children of the Worm, River of Blood
-  - Each card stored as individual .txt files with full descriptions

-- **Cleaners/** - All 12 playable Cleaners (characters) in Back 4 Blood
-  - Includes default weapons, traits, and abilities for each Cleaner
+- **Cleaners/** - All 12 playable Cleaners with their default weapons, traits, and abilities
-  - Organized as individual .txt files with complete information

-- **Decks/** - Optimized deck builds for various playstyles and difficulties
+- **Decks/** - Optimized deck builds for various playstyles, difficulties, and game modes (multiple builds available and growing)
-  - Melee Nightmare deck for multiplayer
-  - More decks will be added over time

 ## Card Categories